adityai/unity_2d_instructions/001_Initial_Setup.md

    - Rename it to "Player"
    - Add Rigidbody2D component with gravity scale set to 0[1]
    - Add CircleCollider2D component[1]
-   - Set constraints to freeze rotation on Z-axis[1]

 **Predator Setup**
 1. Create a square sprite: